riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/010_concepts/en/10_viewmodel.md

 # Getting Started

 Hello and welcome to DotVVM Academy.
-In this lesson, you'll build a simple Counter application that will allow the users to add a step to or subtract it from the Counter value.
+In this lesson, you'll build a simple Counter application that will allow the users to add or subtract a value repeatedly.

 > Programming in DotVVM requires basic knowledge of [HTML](https://www.sololearn.com/Course/HTML/) and [C#](https://www.sololearn.com/Course/CSharp/).
 If you haven't worked with these languages so far, spend some time learning the basic concepts to understand what's going on.